Phasing out of Darkness: From Sterile Neutrino Dark Matter to Neutrino Masses via Time-Dependent Mixing: Introduction

 The main achievement of our setup is that sterile neutrinos can simultaneously play the role of DM while giving masses to the active neutrinos and avoiding the existing astrophysical constraints.
-A new window in the keV mass range becomes available for further probes, especially the proposed detector system TRISTAN in the KATRIN experiment \cite{KATRIN:2018oow}.
+A new window in the keV mass range becomes available for further probes, especially the proposed detector system TRISTAN in the KATRIN experiment \cite{KATRIN:2018oow} and, for the upper mass range, phase three of the HUNTER experiment \cite{Martoff:2021vxp}.
 Moreover, while the DESI (Dark Energy Spectroscopic Instrument) collaboration analysis of baryon acoustic oscillations \cite{DESI:2024mwx} is already pointing out to the possibility of having cosmologically massless neutrinos, the time-dependence of the active-sterile mixing can be further constrained by supernovae neutrino data, which would provide insights into neutrino oscillations at the time of emission \cite{deGouvea:2022dtw}.

 This paper is organised as follows.
 In Section \ref{sec:neutrinoModel} we provide a comprehensive description of the general model setup.
 Section \ref{sec:scalar fieldPotAndPhTr} presents a model-independent analysis of the phase transition, detailing the requirements that any specific implementation must meet in order to open up previously excluded regions of the parameter space.
 Two such explicit realisations, based on non-minimal coupling to gravity and dynamical dark energy, respectively, are discussed in Appendix~\ref{app:ph_transition}.
 Section \ref{sec:constraints} addresses the constraints that neutrino oscillations and active-sterile mixing impose on the model parameter space, outlining also alternative probes for the model.
 Finally, Section \ref{sec:concl+outlook} offers a summary of our findings and provides an outlook on future research directions.